Growing Tips for Venus Flytraps

 Dryness, low light, or dramatic changes in temperature can trigger the plant to enter dormancy.
-The plant may appear to be dying, and loose all of its traps, however, it is likely only beginning to go dormant and dying back to the corm.
+The plant may appear to be dying, and lose all of its traps, however, it is likely only beginning to go dormant and dying back to the corm.
 If this happens, let it rest for a few weeks, and then reintroduce it to healthy Carnivorous Plant conditions.
 New growth should begin.

 It is generally a good idea to remove the flower spike when it forms.
 If left to grow, it draws energy from the plant and can weaken a potted plant to the point of death.

 If the plants are to be grown indoors, consider placing them in a vented terrarium under fluorescent lights with a timer set for 16 hours/day.
 The lights should be about 6” from the plants.